Fuels Must Meet Strict Specifications, But What Are They and What Do They Mean?

 What is the BS 2869 fuel specification?

 British Standard (BS) 2869 is the UK’s own fuel oil and gas oil specification for heating applications and agricultural machinery.
+This specification describes middle distillates in crude oil refining that are used for the previously mentioned applications.
 The BS 2869 standard of fuel has four grades that are optimised for different purposes:

 Grade A2 Gas Oil, referring to diesel fuel for off-road engines and machinery;

 Grade D Gas Oil, which is diesel fuel for heating applications and older power generators;